 Ignoring all that, RHS'69 Reunion Committee chair Vincent Yim visited Hong Kong to see and learn about the part of his family he never met.

 Back home he removes his flak vest and tells of a wonderous trip.

 Officially the Hong Kong Special Administrative Region of the People's Republic of China (HKSAR), it's a special administrative region on the eastern side of the Pearl River estuary in southern China.
-With 7.5 million people of various nationalities in a 426 square mile territory, Hong Kong is one of the most densely populated places in the world.
+With 7.5 million people of various nationalities in a 426 square mile territory, Hong Kong is one of the most densely populated places on Earth.

-The city also has the largest number of skyscrapers of any city in the world and its residents have some of the highest life expectancies in the world.
+The city also has the largest number of skyscrapers of any city in the world and its residents have some of the highest life expectancies.

 October 2018, we lost Mom.